psadmin-io/byop/README.md

 byop build --src-yaml 22q4.yaml --tgt-yaml psft_patces_22q4.yaml
 ```

 There is a debug output mode that is enabled with the `--verbose` flag.
+You can use the `--quiet` flag to not print the timing output.

 # Setting up for development
 ```
-pip install virtualenv
+python -m pip install virtualenv --user

 cd byop
-virtualenv -p python3 venv
+python -m virtualenv -p python3 venv
+## Linux/macOS
 . venv/bin/activate
+## Windows
+. venv/scripts/activate

-pip install --editable .
+python -m pip install --editable .
 ```

 # MOS Simple Search